mattj23/deb-pack/README.md

 Currently, the main limitations are:

 * Dependence on `dpkg-deb` which means this tool needs to run on debian based systems.
 A future feature might be to implement the construction of the `.deb` file in pure python, allowing it to run on any system.
+* Currently it is hardcoded to use the `--root-owner-group` command in `dpkg-deb`, no reason this can't be changed
 * Simple interaction with *aptly*, I basically built what I needed and started using it.
 Commands to set up more complex features like authentication and creating repos/snapshots would be welcome additions.

 ## Installation